-- Transportation & Land Use: Actions designed to reduce energy and emissions by designing connected and efficient communities and reducing our reliance on vehicles powered by fossil fuels. - Buildings & Energy: Actions designed to reduce energy and emissions by improving new and existing building performance, and exploring opportunities for renewable energy and energy savings. - 3.
-Solid Waste: Actions designed to reduce energy and emissions by reducing waste sent to landfill and by lowering emissions generated from waste. - 4.
-Urban Forestry: Actions designed to reduce energy and emissions by preserving, enhancing and expanding the District's urban canopy, managing existing eco-assets, and planting more trees.
+- 1. Transportation & Land Use: Designing connected and efficient communities and reducing the District's reliance on vehicles powered by fossil fuels. - 2.
+Buildings & Energy: Improving new and existing building performance, and exploring opportunities for renewable energy and energy savings. - 3.
+Solid Waste: Reducing energy and emissions by reducing waste sent to landfill and by lowering emissions generated from waste. - 4.
+Urban Forestry: Preserving, enhancing and expanding the District's urban canopy, managing existing eco-assets, and planting more trees.